 Challenger Society for Marine Science Student Award

-The Marine Science Student Award has replaced the former Tripartite Award and will be first awarded in 2019.
-The purpose of the Award is to raise the status of Marine Science education in the U. K., as well as to encourage research among undergraduates in any marine science discipline.
+The Marine Science Student Award has replaced the former Tripartite Award and was first awarded in 2019.
+The purpose of the Award is to raise the status of Marine Science education in the UK, as well as to encourage research among undergraduates in any marine science discipline.
 The Society offers an annual award for undergraduate students who have demonstrated excellence in Marine Science research through final year undergraduate dissertations or projects.
 University departments in the UK are invited to submit suitable dissertations from final year undergraduate students, with deadlines set usually for the end of July.

 Judging Criteria